Shape

 }

-This should allow you to run import on the module and work around those Terraform bugs.
+This should allow you to run import on the module and work around those OpenTofu/Terraform bugs.
 When you’re done running import, remember to delete your overridden code!
 E.g., Delete the .terraform or .terragrunt-cache folders.

 render-json